devopsengineerDan/Daniel_project/README.md

 sudo aptitude purge linux-image-x.x.x.1-generic

 Make a note of that because that is the name of the current active kernel you don’t want to remove.
-Now knowing that, we need to figure out what the other—extraneous—kernels are:
+Now knowing that, we need to figure out what the other—extraneous—kernels are

+CREATING SWAP  AFTER LINUX INSTALLATION

+In case you don't want or you're not sure how to create a swap partition, you can create a swap file which will work in the same way as partition.
+Here are the steps (using terminal):

+Create an empty file (1K * 4M = 4 GiB).

+sudo mkdir -v /var/cache/swap
+cd /var/cache/swap
+sudo dd if=/dev/zero of=swapfile bs=1K count=4M
+sudo chmod 600 swapfile
+Convert newly created file into a swap space file.

+sudo mkswap swapfile
+Enable file for paging and swapping.

+sudo swapon swapfile
+Verify by: swapon -s or top:

+top -bn1 | grep -i swap
+Should display line like: KiB Swap:  4194300 total,  4194300 free

+To disable, use sudo swapoff swapfile command.

+Add it into fstab file to make it persistent on the next system boot.

+echo "/var/cache/swap/swapfile none swap sw 0 0" | sudo tee -a /etc/fstab
+Re-test swap file on startup by:

+sudo swapoff swapfile
+sudo swapon -va